Brachytherapy for Prostate Cancer

 Results of LDR brachytherapy

-For more information about this technique watch the video.
+For more information watch the video.

 In March 2016, Donald Patterson was the 400th man to be treated with LDR brachytherapy in Australia.
 View his experience.